whyrising/whyrising/README.md

 - 🌱 I’m currently learning Jetpack Compose, Fullstack Web Developement, Kotlin for Cross-Platform Mobile Development,

-- 💬 Talk to me about Android, Software Design, Kotlin, Java, C#,
+- 💬 Talk to me about Android, Software Design, Kotlin, Java, C#

 <!--
 **whyrising/whyrising** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.